fawziah22/network-reconnaissance-nmap/analysis/README.md

 Two database services were discovered:

-- **MySQL (Port 3306)**
+- MySQL (Port 3306)
-- **PostgreSQL (Port 5432)**
+- PostgreSQL (Port 5432)

-Exposed database services increase the risk of:

-- Unauthorized data access
-- Data exfiltration
-- Database exploitation if misconfigurations or weak credentials exist.
+Exposed database services increase the risk of unauthorized data access, data exfiltration, or database exploitation if misconfigurations or weak credentials exist.

 ---